saouderkirk/zero_to_analytics_engineer/index.md

 ### Starting with SQL

 My first exposure to SQL was via pretty basic queries against WordPress databases via phpMyAdmin - suboptimal! - and when I first started dedicating myself more to the data profession, I got a lot of value out of [SQL Zoo](https://sqlzoo.net/) - it's still a totally solid place to start, but I think I'd be more likely to recommend something like [Khan Academy's SQL course](https://www.khanacademy.org/computing/computer-programming/sql) - it's free, and it covers all of the core concepts.
 If you already have a membership somewhere like Code Academy or Datacamp or something like that, I'm sure that's a fine way to get your feet wet as well.

+> *(gut check here - giving the above reading and first-steps-into-SQL the appropriate time, especially if you're doing this nights-and-weekends, is probably closer to two months than two weeks.
+Remember, if you plant tomatoes, you don't keep digging up the seeds to check on them, right?
+Give yourself the time you need.
+You're **growing**!)*

 Two totally essential concepts that you need to graduate from beginner SQL wrangler to Analytics Engineer are **window functions** and **common table expressions**